The global skills and competency framework for the digital world

 • defining network infrastructure as code to enable automation and streamline provisioning and management

-• designing disaster recovery and business continuity solutions to ensure network resilience and minimize downtime
+• designing disaster recovery and business continuity solutions to ensure network resilience and minimise downtime

-• collaborating with stakeholders to ensure network designs align with business objectives and industry best practices
+• collaborating with stakeholders to ensure network designs align with business objectives and industry standards.

 Understanding the responsibility levels of this skill